minakamoto/pcshscr2023/docs/2nd.md

 - Code Editor (e.g., Visual Studio Code)

 **NOTE**:
-The required software installation instructions listed here are intended for Windows users who do not also use WSL.
+The required software installation instructions listed here are intended for Windows users who do not use WSL.
 This is because the first target users of this hands-on are Windows users who do not use  WSL.
 Please follow the installation procedure for your environment when actually installing the software.

 ### Detailed procedure for Windows users